 Germination survival rate (%) and plant height (cm)

 The effect of different intra-row spacing and application of organic manure types on germination survival rate and plant height of jute mallow is presented in Table 1.
 There was no significant difference (p≤0.05) between the intra-row spacing and the application of different organic manure types on germination survival rate.
 Similarly, intra-row spacing had no significant effect (p≤0.05) on plant height throughout the growing period.
 However, there was a significant difference (p≤0.05) in the application of different organic manure types on plant height at 8 WAT only.
 The highest mean (85.40cm) plant height was recorded using cow dung; though this was statistically the same with other manure sources.
-On the other hand, the lowest mean (60.10cm) plant height was recorded on the control plots (Table 1).
+On the other hand, the lowest mean (60.10cm) plant height was recorded on the control plots.

 Leaf fresh weight plant-1 (gm)

-The effect of different intra-row spacing and application of organic manure types on leaf fresh weight plant-1 of jute mallow is shown on (Table 2).
+The effect of different intra-row spacing and application of organic manure types on leaf fresh weight plant-1 of jute mallow is shown in (Table 2).
 Intra-row spacing had no significant (p≤0.05) effect on leaf fresh weight plant-1 throughout the growing period.
 However, leaf fresh weight at 10 WAT was significantly highest (39.83gm) at the lowest (10cm) intra-row spacing; while the highest intra-row spacing (20cm) recorded the lowest (39.75gm) leaf fresh weight plant-1.
-The application of different organic manure types did not have a significant difference (p≤0.05) on leaf fresh weight plant-1 throughout the growing period (Table 2).
+The application of different organic manures did not have a significant difference (p≤0.05) on leaf fresh weight plant-1 throughout the growing period.
 However, the highest leaf fresh weight plant-1 (42.50gm) at 10 WAT was recorded using goat manure, while the lowest (32.83gm) was recorded on the control plots.

 Stem fresh weight plant-1 (gm)